Repairs and maintenance

 - A plugged sink, tub or shower

-- Changing locks because keys are lost
+- Changing locks because of lost keys

 - Allow the repairs to continue and reimburse the tenant for the full cost